 With a plink of glass his fingers snuffs

 Wake has reason to record detail vividly in his mind, to count the ticking past of each second.
-He comprehends the import of this vial; Samuels’s thought for the unseemliness of the proposal he is convinced must be the only resolution; his care to stop the noise.
+He comprehends the import of this vial: Samuels’s thought for the unseemliness of the proposal he is convinced must be the only resolution; his superstitious care to stop the noise.

-In this case, “his fingers” functions as metonymy, a part that stands for the whole; the whole, in short, Samuels.
+In this case, “his fingers” functions as a part that stands for the whole (metonymy).
 And so Samuels snuffs the plink of glass, but Wake is staring at each movement of his fingers, as he does so.

 Pillars of standing corpses